 Harry: I'm gettin' bad.
-You better get bad Jack, cuz you ain't bad, you gonna get fucked!Stir Crazy
+You better get bad, Jack, 'cause you ain't bad, you gonna get fucked!

-Fed up with living in New York City, struggling playwright Skip Donahue (Wilder) and his best friend Harry Monroe (Pryor) an out of work actor, decide to drive to sunnier, friendlier Los Angeles.
+Fed up with living in New York City, struggling playwright Skip Donahue (Wilder) and his best friend, out-of-work actor Harry Monroe (Pryor), decide to drive to sunnier, friendlier Los Angeles.
 They end up getting framed for a bank robbery in Arizona and are sentenced to state prison for 125 years!
-While waiting for their appeal, Skip and Harry must get through mean guards, an overly friendly gay convict, and a scary, bald behemoth named Grossberger.
-When the corrupt warden sees that Skip is the only prisoner that can ride his mechanical bull at full power, he tries to force him to participate in the annual rodeo competition.
+While waiting for their appeal, Skip and Harry must get through mean guards, an overly friendly gay convict (Georg Stanford Brown), and a scary, bald behemoth named Grossberger (Erland Van Lidth).
+When the corrupt warden Beatty (Barry Corbin) sees that Skip is the only prisoner that can ride his mechanical bull at full power, he tries to force him to participate in the annual rodeo competition.

 - Big "WHAT?!": Harry's response to learning the guy next to in the prison hospital had one of his nuts removed by mistake: "SAY WHAT?!!!"

 - Brooklyn Rage: Part of the reason Skip wants to move to LA is that New Yorkers are so unfriendly and hostile to each other.

 - Camp Gay: Rory (George Sanford Brown), who keeps calling Harry "My dear" and making passes at him.

 - Dissonant Serenity: The young black prisoner in the bed next to Harry in the hospital wing is incredibly nonchalant about having a testicle removed by mistake! (shrugs)"Ain't nothin' I can do about it now."